-Maylanne Maybee is the Principal of the Centre for Christian Studies here in Winnipeg.
+Maylanne Maybee is the recently retired Principal of the Centre for Christian Studies here in Winnipeg.
 She brings a lifelong passion for social justice and a deep understanding and lived experience of servant ministry.
 Educated at Trinity College, The University of Toronto and Oxford University, her more recent studies have focused on racial justice and reconciliation, just and responsible tourism in Israel and the Palestinian Territories, transformational leadership, and conflict mediation.

 An Anglican deacon for over thirty years, Maylanne has worked to promote the renewal of the diaconate as a distinct order and ministry within the Anglican Church.
 In mentoring a growing body of Anglican deacons, she has developed her own capacities as a theologian particularly in the areas of ecclesiology and mission.
 Maylanne also has several publications to her credit, including All Who Minister: New Ways of Serving God’s People, a collection of case studies of innovative models of ministry.